 The court heard that part of the investigation centres on property transactions involving land in Pyla and Anglisides.

-Police further alleged that the complainant was persuaded to become involved in a betting agency venture despite never formally entering into a partnership agreement.
+Police further alleged that in 2022 the two businessmen persuaded the complainant to become involved in a betting agency in Larnaca, during which he allegedly paid €25,000 and later a further €24,000.

 The 49-year-old suspect was repeatedly identified in police testimony as a figure who allegedly used intimidation and threats to obtain money from the complainant.